-SUMMARY DESCRIPTION OF THE NATIONAL CONTINGENCY PLAN Title The National Contingency Plan for Oil Pollution Combating Prepared (year) 2014 Became effective (year, date if known) Not yet Last revised (year) 2015 SCOPE Coverage Sea, shore Applicable to pollution by Oil Levels of emergency 3 (Tier1, Tier 2, Tier 3) RESPONSIBILITIES (OPERATIONAL) According to administrative division (geographically) 4 districts (Famagusta, Larnaca, Limassol, Paphos) According to administrative hierarchy (decision-making, size of accident) Tier 1 - at sea District offices of the DFMR Tier 1 - on shore District offices of the DFMR Tier 2 - at sea (national emergencies) Director of DFMR Tier 2 - on shore (national emergencies) es) Director of DFMR Tier 3 - at sea (incidents requiring international assistance/cooperation) Director of DFMR (under the overall responsibility of the Minister of MARDE) Tier 3 - on shore (incidents requiring international assistance/cooperation) Director of DFMR (under the overall responsibility of the Minister of MARDE)

-RELATION TO OTHER CONTINGENCY PLANS

-- Local and district authorities are responsible for their respective Local and District CPs.
-These should be coordinated with the NCP. - Operators of every oil handling onshore and offshore facility must have a Facility Contingency Plan (FCP) and to act in accordance with it.
-FCPs shall be coordinated with the NCP.
+SUMMARY DESCRIPTION OF THE NATIONAL CONTINGENCY PLAN Title The National Contingency Plan for Oil Pollution Combating Prepared (year) 2014 Became effective (year, date if known) Information not available Last revised (year) 2017 (still under revision) SCO DPE Coverage Sea, shore Applicable to pollution by Oil Levels of emergency 3 (Tier1, Tier 2, Tier 3) RESPONSIBILITIE S (OPERATIONAL) According to administrative division (geographically) 4 districts (Famagusta, Larnaca, Limassol, Paphos) According to administrative hierarchy (decision-making, size of accident) Tier 1 - at sea District offices of the DFMR/MARDE Tier 1 - on shore District offices of the DFMR/MARDE Tier 2 - at sea (national emergencies) Director of DFMR/MARDE Tier 2 - on shore (national emergencies) Director of DFMR/MARDE Tier 3 - at sea (incidents requiring international assistance/cooperation) Director of DFMR (under the overall responsibility of the Minister of MARDE) Tier 3 - on shore (incidents requiring international assistance/cooperation) Director of DFMR (under the overall responsibility of the Minister of MARDE) RELATION TO OTHER CONTINGENCY PLANS should be coordinated with the NCP. e for their respective Local and District CPs.
+These fshore facilities must have a Facility Contingency CPs shall be coordinated with the NCP.
+RESPONSE STRATEGY Elimination of the source of pollution Containment and recovery at sea Use of dispersants Protection of sensitive areas Shore cleanup E USE OF DISPERSANTS Dispersants certified and approved for use in any EU member State (in particular in France at the U.K.) may be considered for use in Cyprus.
+List is attached in an Appendix to the NCP.
+Authorization of the Director of DFMR required prior to use.
+Use restricted to areas of 30 m depth and greater, excluded in sensitive areas.
+E AREAS Identified in the NCP